MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-III-Food-Safety-Inspection-Service-Department-Agriculture/subchapter-A-Agency-Organization-Terminology-Mandatory-Meat-Poultry-Products-Inspection-Voluntary-Inspection-Certification/part-381-Poultry-Products-Inspection-Regulations/subpart-P-Definitions-Standards-Identity-Composition/section-381.170.md

 (iv) *Mature or old (hen or tom) turkey.* A “mature turkey” or “old turkey” is an adult turkey (more than 15 months of age), of either sex, with coarse skin and toughened flesh.
 Sex designation is optional.

-(3) *Ducks* - (i) *Duckling.* A “duckling” is a young duck (less than 8 weeks of age), of either sex, that is tender-meated and has a soft bill and soft windpipe.
+(3) *Ducks*—(i) *Duckling.* A “duckling” is a young duck (less than 8 weeks of age), of either sex, that is tender-meated and has a soft bill and soft windpipe.

 (ii) *Roaster duck.* A “roaster duck” is a young duck (less than 16 weeks of age), of either sex, that is tender-meated and has a bill that is not completely hardened and a windpipe that is easily dented.

 (iii) *Mature duck or old duck.* A “mature duck” or an “old duck” is an adult duck (more than 6 months of age), of either sex, with toughened flesh, a hardened bill, and a hardened windpipe.

-(4) *Geese* - (i) *Young goose.* A “young goose” is an immature goose, of either sex, that is tender-meated and has a windpipe that is easily dented.
+(4) *Geese*—(i) *Young goose.* A “young goose” is an immature goose, of either sex, that is tender-meated and has a windpipe that is easily dented.

 (ii) *Mature goose or old goose.* A “mature goose” or “old goose” is an adult goose, of either sex, that has toughened flesh and a hardened windpipe.

-(5) *Guineas* - (i) *Young guinea.* A “young guinea” is an immature guinea, of either sex, that is tender-meated and has a flexible breastbone cartilage.
+(5) *Guineas*—(i) *Young guinea.* A “young guinea” is an immature guinea, of either sex, that is tender-meated and has a flexible breastbone cartilage.

 (ii) *Mature guinea or old guinea.* A “mature guinea” or “old guinea” is an adult guinea, of either sex, that has toughened flesh and a non-flexible breastbone.